Ludo (band): Broken Bride

-As Ludo continued touring, they gained a reputation as an exciting live band.
-They began hosting regular themed concerts at The Pageant in St. Louis, and The Blue Note in Columbia.
-These include HalLUDOween, A Very Ludo Christmas, and Cinco de Mustache.
+As Ludo continued touring, the band became known for their themed live performances.
+They hosted annual concerts at The Pageant in St. Louis, and The Blue Note in Columbia, including HalLUDOween, A Very Ludo Christmas, and Cinco de Mustache.

 In 2005, the band returned to the studio to record the EP Broken Bride, a rock opera about a man who travels backward and forward through time in an attempt to save his wife from dying in a car accident in 1989.
 The opening track, "Broken Bride: Part 1," was a song that originally stood alone before evolving into the full opera.
-On the subsequent tour, Ludo would perform Broken Bride in its entirety.
+On the subsequent tour, Ludo performed Broken Bride in its entirety.
 The opera proved to be so popular that several stage adaptations have been produced by various colleges and schools.

 With increasing popularity, and major label interest, Ludo began touring with larger bands such as Relient K, Motion City Soundtrack, This Providence, House of Heroes, Sing It Loud, The Spill Canvas, and The Presidents of the United States of America.